MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-authentication-federated-credential.md

                  |9ExAW52n_ky4ZiS_jhpJIQ |Base64url encoded of Bot Service Token Store|
                  |ND1y8_Vv60yhSNmdzSUR_A |Base64url encoded of Bot Framework Dev Portal|

                - The following table contains Base64url encoded byte-array representation of some supported tenant IDs.
 Use the value which represents tenant of your app.
-Sample code to generate base64url encoded byte-array can be found in [https://dotnetfiddle.net/dpTlF6].
+Sample code to generate base64url encoded byte-array can be found in [encoder-helper-code].

                  | Encoded Value | Description |
                  |--|--|